What is the Pennsylvania bar exam?

 wills, trusts, and decedents' estates.

 The Pennsylvania bar exam also includes the Performance Test (PT), which is intended to test an applicant’s ability to use basic skills that a lawyer should possess to perform a task that a newly admitted attorney would be expected to perform.
+The Pennsylvania essay section counts for 44 percent of the total Pennsylvania bar exam score.
+The PT counts for 11 percent of an examinee's score.
 For more information on these components of the Pennsylvania bar exam, please see the Pennsylvania Board of Law Examiners’ website.

 Multistate Professional Responsibility Examination (MPRE)